yard

 Winter gardens rely heavily on structure.
 Flowers are the bonus.
 Evergreen shrubs, interesting bark, and tidy edges make even a small splash of color look intentional.

 Think in layers.
-Use evergreen shrubs like boxwood borders or holly anchors as the backdrop, then tuck winter bloomers at the front where you will see them from the house or driveway.
+Use evergreen shrubs like boxwood borders as the backdrop.
+Holly anchors can do the same job near entries and corners, then you can tuck winter bloomers at the front where you will see them from the house or driveway.

 Pathways matter more in winter too.
 A simple gravel walk flanked with hellebores or early iris clumps looks cared for even when the vegetable beds are sleeping.